asyncapi/generator/docs/authoring.md

 ## Hooks

 Hooks are functions called by the generator on a specific moment in the generation process.
+Hooks can be anonymous functions but you can also add function names.
 These hooks can have arguments provided to them or being expected to return a value.
 The following types of hooks are currently supported:

 |Hook type|Description| Return type | Arguments